mediagoom/mediagoom.github.io/_startsteps/encode.md

 In the above command line make sure you replace [your file path] with the path of the file with the content you want to stream.

-The above example produce a 750kb file.
+The above example produces a 750kb file.
 You can repeat the process with each bitrate you think is appropriate.

 You should modify any bold parameter with the most appropriate for you.